BcnBitcoinOnly/bitcoin-basecamp/raspbian-10-server-docker.md

 ```
 sudo systemctl enable wg-quick@wg0
 ```

-## Install Nginx and Let's Encrypt
-Install Nginx to use only as a reverse proxy.
-Webservers will be managed inside docker.

 Allow IP forwarding (to allow DNS request in a different subnet) Edit `/etc/sysctl.conf` and uncomment `net.ipv4.ip_forward=1`.
 (Alternative recover from backups)